chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 - Is a non-trivial logical condition/statement/proposition about variables accessed in the loop
 - Is true before the loop starts
 - Remains true before and after every iteration
-- Helps us reason about correctness of the loop, as it's true after loop terminates
+- Helps reason about correctness of the loop, as it's true after loop terminates
 - Ultimately supports the achievement of the loop goal

-Loop invariant is connected with most loop elements and it's the key of why complicated loops work.
+Loop invariants are connected with most loop elements and are the key to understanding why the loop works, especially for more complex loops.
 It is like a promise that you make before the loop starts, and you must keep this promise through every iteration until the loop ends.

 ---